pipefunc/pipefunc/docs/source/faq.md

 ### Workflow Definition Languages (e.g., [Snakemake](https://snakemake.readthedocs.io/))

 Snakemake uses a domain-specific language (DSL) to define workflows as a set of rules with dependencies.
 It excels at orchestrating diverse tools and scripts, often in separate environments, through a dedicated workflow definition file (`Snakefile`).
+Unlike pipefunc, Snakemake primarily works with serialized data and may require custom implementations for parameter sweeps within the Python code.

 **`pipefunc` vs. Snakemake:**